 Focusing on breathing slowly and deeply not only helps to calm your nervous system; it also helps to take your mind off any last minute horror movies that might dare to pop up.

-The sports version of this hint can be found in Timothy Gallway’s book, The Inner Game of Tennis, published in 1997.
+The sports version of this hint can be found in Timothy Gallwey’s book, The Inner Game of Tennis, published in 1997.
 He was the first person to popularize the concept of using your breath to help you focus on successfully completing a task, in his case, becoming a top-level tennis player.

 THREE: Use the nervous energy you feel to give vitality and enthusiasm to your speech.